Maycus85/intune-autopilot-reference-lab/docs/practice/enrollment.md

 - Configuration policy overview remained at 0 counts
 - Compliance policy overview updated after aggregation

+- This behavior was observed in a fresh tenant with a single enrolled device, making reporting delays more visible than in larger environments.

 Conclusion:
 Device-level views are authoritative.
 Policy-level summaries are delayed and not suitable for troubleshooting.